 "Immediately afterward, Bush gave a previously scheduled health care speech during which he depicted the future of children’s health coverage in starkly partisan terms: as a choice between government-run health care and a market-driven system that empowers consumers."

 MARIAN WRIGHT EDELMAN: You know, nonsense.
-And we should not and the President should not be playing politics or partisan politics with the lives of children who are dying from tooth abscesses, who are dying from things that they should never, never have to die for in the richest nation on earth.
-You know, if we had such a wonderful private-market health system, why in the world are there forty-six million uninsured Americans?
+And we should not and the president should not be playing politics or partisan politics with the lives of children who are dying from tooth abscesses, who are dying from things that they should never, never have to die for in the richest nation on Earth.
+You know, if we had such a wonderful private-market health system, why in the world are there 46 million uninsured Americans?
 Why are there nine million uninsured children?
 You know, the system is broken!
 And we’ve got to change it.